 - Transport the unit in its original packaging as close as possible to the installation location.
 You avoid transport damage by doing so. - Check the contents of the packaging for completeness and check the unit for visible transport damage.
-Report any damage immediately to your contractual partner and the shipping company. - Lift the unit on the corners and not on the refrigerant or condensate drainage connections. - The refrigerant piping (injection and suction pipe), valves and connections must be insulated against vapour density.
+Report any damage immediately to your contractual partner and the shipping company. - Lift the unit on the corners and not on the refrigerant or condensate drainage connections. - The refrigerant piping (liquid and suction pipe), valves and connections must be insulated to make them vapour diffusion proof.
 If necessary also insulate the condensate drainage line. - Select an installation location which allows air to freely flow through the air inlet and outlet (see section "Minimum clearances"). - Do not install the unit in the immediate vicinity of devices which generate intensive thermal radiation.
 Installation in the vicinity of thermal radiation reduces the unit output. - Only open the shut-off valves on the refrigerant piping after installation is complete. - Seal off open refrigerant piping with suitable caps or adhesive strips to prevent the infiltration of moisture and never kink or compress the refrigerant piping. - Avoid unnecessary bends.
-This minimises the pressure loss in the refrigerant piping and ensures that the compressor oil can flow back without obstruction. - Make special preparations regarding the oil return if the outdoor unit is located above the indoor unit (see section "Oil return measures"). - Add refrigerant if the basic length of the refrigerant piping exceeds 5 metres.
-For the quantity of additional refrigerant, refer to chapter "Adding refrigerant". - Perform all electrical wiring in accordance with applicable DIN and VDE standards. - Ensure the electrical cables are properly connected to the terminals.
-Otherwise there is a risk of fire. - Use suitable fastening materials for the installation location of the units.
+This minimises the pressure loss in the refrigerant piping and ensures that the compressor oil can flow back without obstruction. - Perform all electrical wiring in accordance with applicable DIN and VDE standards. - Ensure the electrical cables are properly connected to the terminals, otherwise there is a risk of fire. - Only use the fasteners contained in the scope of delivery with the units. - Use four supports and the associated hooks to attach the ceiling cassette (only applies to ceiling cassettes). - Use the insulated condensate hose in the scope of delivery as a junction piece to the continuing condensate drain.
+Secure the condensate drain with the supplied clamps.